Professor Susan Broomhall FAHA

 Gender and Women's History Research Centre

-Areas of expertise: women and gender; emotions; science, technologies, and knowledge practices; material culture; cultural contact and global encounters; heritage of the early modern world
+Areas of expertise: women and gender; emotions; science, technologies, and knowledge practices; agricultural and environmental practices; material culture; cultural contact and global encounters; heritage of the early modern world

 ORCID ID: 0000-0002-6018-5743

 Location: ACU Melbourne Campus